javalin/website/_posts/tutorials/2018-09-27-javalin-graalvm-example.md

 Memory Footprint
 ----------------

 Measuring memory usage of a process is not very straight-forward.
-There’s several metrics - according so some post on [https://stackoverflow.com/questions/131303/how-to-measure-actual-memory-usage-of-an-application-or-process](Stackoverflow) RSS is a good metric: So let’s use check this out:
+There are several metrics - according so some post on [https://stackoverflow.com/questions/131303/how-to-measure-actual-memory-usage-of-an-application-or-process](Stackoverflow) RSS is a good metric: So let’s use check this out:

 ```text
 cat /proc/7812/status